iDigitalFlame/ThunderStorm/docs/Quickstart.md

 ## Installing Dependencies

-There is not many dependencies that you'll need unless you are doing any building.
+There are not many dependencies that you'll need unless you're building Bolts.

 _Most install commands will need root!_